molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/archive.md

 ### Local checksum

-(highly recommended) Create a checksum of the file.
+Create a checksum of the file.
 This _fingerprint_ can be checked later to verify that the file was successfully uploaded to the archive and that it was correctly restored when when downloading it back from the archive.
 ```
    dm-user $ sha256sum /groups/[group]/[prm0X]/projects/project-x.tar.gz > /groups/[group]/[prm0X]/projects/project-x.tar.gz.sha256sum